+- training and professional development;

-- ethical and business standards; - risk mitigation, including insurance where this is effective.
+- ethical and business standards;

+- risk mitigation, including insurance where this is effective.

 Compliance with the Fund governing rules is supported by a programme of annual reviews undertaken by the external auditor.
-The results of these reviews are discussed with Directors of the fund.
+The results of these reviews are discussed with Trustees.

-20. EVENTS AFTER REPORTING PERIOD
+19. EVENTS AFTER REPORTING PERIOD